Skiing the Andes: A First-Timer's Planning Guide (2026 Season)

 - Medical facilities: Major resorts have on-mountain medical stations.
 Santiago and Buenos Aires have excellent hospitals.
 Bariloche has adequate medical facilities.
 More remote resorts (Las Lenas, Cerro Castor) have basic medical support — serious injuries require evacuation.

 - Water: Tap water is safe to drink in Chile (Santiago and resort areas) and in major Argentine cities.
-Bottled water is cheap and widely available if you prefer.
+Bottled water is cheap and widely available.

 A Suggested One-Week Itinerary